oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > The document category starts with `csaf_deprecated_`.

-### 6.2.39 Profile Tests <a id='optional-profile-tests'></a>
+### 6.2.39 Profile Tests <a id='recommended-profile-tests'></a>

-This subsubsection structures the optional tests for the profiles.
+This subsubsection structures the recommended tests for the profiles.
 Not all tests apply for all profiles.
 Tests SHOULD be skipped if the document category does not match the one given in the test.
 Each of the following tests SHOULD be treated as they where listed similar to the other tests.